As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fluorite (CaF2) is a remarkable mineral as it covers all aspects in which the mineral can be used.
 First, fluorite is a beautiful mineral and gemstone that occurs in an extensive palette of colors and is available in relatively bigger sizes than other gems.

 Fluorite prices range dramatically from several cents for a piece to ten thousand USD for cabinet mineral species.
-Because fluorite occurs in a rainbow of colors and transparency, it can meet any requirement.
+Because fluorite occurs in a rainbow of colors and is transparent, it can meet any requirement.
 This makes fluorite a universal mineral that is definitely worth something.

 Fluorite is widely used without any enhancement process as a natural mineral specimen.
 Vivid color combinations and big sizes make it perfect as cabinet species and museums highlight.